dtduval/dtduval.github.io/Daily-notes.md

 ---------------------------------------------

-## 1 March 2018
+## 6 March 2018

 **PROCEDURAL NOTES AND AGENDA**

-- We will likely still be working our way through the following readings from Module 3:
+- Likely still on Module 3:
     - Note on International Trade Finance
     - Armstrong, H. and Read, R. (2006) "Geographical "handicaps" and small states: Some implications for the Pacific from a global perspective", Asia Pacific Viewpoint 47(1):79–92.
     - Sally, R. (2004) "Free trade: The next 50 years", South African Journal of International Affairs 11(2):11–19.